Robust Intrinsic and Extrinsic Calibration of RGB-D Cameras: Depth Error Analysis

 The effect of 1) is to produce a local alteration of an object shape, while 2) is a systematic bias in the measurements.

-In this work we aim to remove both 1) and 2), while it is not possible to remove the quantization error 3).
-In the following, we refer to these error components as \emph{distortion error} and \emph{global error}, respectively.
+In this work we aim to remove both 1) and 2), while it is usually not possible to remove the quantization error 3) of SL sensors\footnote{In structured-light based depth sensors, the quantization error originates from the discrete nature of the disparity map used to extract the depth: this error is commonly mitigated by means of sub-pixel stereo matching algorithms, unfortunately these algorithms require to access low-level data that is usually not accessible from the user side.}.

-In \figref{fig:average_distance_error} we reported the global error of the three SL sensors for increasing distances, i.e. the difference between the average depth of the acquired clouds and the ground truth.
-It can be noticed that such error is super-linear with respect to the measured depth values.
-In the case of a ToF sensor, the global error is constant with respect to the measured depth values \cite{PagliariSensors2015}.

-We also compared the measured point clouds with the planes that best fit to them (some results are reported in \figref{fig:distortion_error}).
-In particular, for each incoming point cloud, we computed the Root Mean Square (RMS) error on the (signed) distance between the plane and the points.
-Also in this case, the error is clearly super-linear.
+In the following, we refer to these error components as \emph{1) distortion error} and \emph{2) global error}, respectively.
+These errors in the case of SL sensors arise from a combination of two main sources: the radial and tangential lens distortion of the camera used for stereo triangulation \cite{khoshelham2012accuracy}, and the misalignment between the pattern projector and the camera.
+In the case of ToF cameras, there are different sources of errors that contribute to the \emph{distortion error}, among others the built-in pixel-related errors and the amplitude-related errors, while the \emph{global error} arise from the so called \textit{wiggling} error that appears due to irregularities in the internal modulation process \cite{FoixSensors2011}.
+Our method does not directly address other ToF related sources of errors, such as multipath interference and reflectivity related deviations..\\